 A large public beach, recently expanded and improved at the center of town, charges a modest fee.
 A surfer’s beach, the Anchorage, is free but unguarded.

 Several beach clubs in town have come and gone.
-Among them: the Peninsula House Beach Club, Tradewinds Beach Club, Anchorage Pool and Surf Club, Sandlass Beach Club, Harbor Light, Surf Bathing Pavilion, and Emery’s Beach Club among others.
+Among them: the Peninsula House Beach Club, Trade Winds Beach Club, Surf ‘n’ See Club, Ocean Side Surf Club, Anchorage Pool and Surf Club, Sandlass Beach Club, Harbor Light Beach Club, Surf Bathing Pavilion (opened in June 1926 by Jack Schickling), and Emery’s Beach Club among others.

-Here’s a photo essay about the SB beach clubs through the years.
+Here’s a photo-essay about Sea Bright beach clubs through the years.
 Please enjoy and I welcome feedback, additions or corrections: HERE.

 “Sea Bright Bathing Grounds,” 1906.